-- Required Open Space.
+- 1. Required Open Space.
 The minimum required open space percentage of the gross site area, designated in Table 6-1, shall be designated on the plan as common open space and held in a tract or tracts separate from the developable lots.
-Such open space parcel(s) shall be restricted from further subdivision or development by deed restriction, conservation easement, or other agreement or form acceptable to the Township and duly recorded in the office of the Recorder of Deeds of Chester County, Pennsylvania and shall be noted on the face of the subdivision plan. - 2.
+Such open space parcel(s) shall be restricted from further subdivision or development by deed restriction, conservation casement, or other agreement or form acceptable to the Township and duly recorded in the office of the Recorder of Deeds of Chester County, Pennsylvania and shall be noted on the face of the subdivision plan. - 2.
 Natural Resources.
 All natural resources (As defined in Section 201 Definition of Terms) shall be included within the designated open space, however, no more than eighty (80%) percent of the total designated open space shall consist of natural resources. - 3.
 Agricultural Soils.
 Any Class I, II, and III agricultural soils that are present on the site shall be included in the designated open space to the greatest extent feasible.
 The burden shall be on the applicant to justify the location of any such soils outside of the designated open space.

-Table 6-1 Cluster Development Option - Residential Water and Sewer Facility Options Area, Bulk , and Open Space I Regulations 0 228 2 0-00-00-0 Water and Sewer Facility Options On-Lot Water And On-lot Sewer On-Lot Water and Public or Community Sewer On-Lot Water and Individual Off-Lot Sewer Public Water and On-Lot Sewer Public Water and Public or Community Sewer Public Water and Individual Off-Lot Sewer Base Density Idu/2 acres 1du/2 acres 1du/2 acres 1du/2 acres 1du/2 acres 1du/2 acres Minimum Lot Size 1 acre 30,000 square feet 35,000 square feet 30,000 square feet 15,000 square feet 30,000 square feet Minimum Tract Open Space 45% 55% 50% 55% 75% 55% Individual Minimum Lot Width at Building Line 150 feet 125 feet 125 feet 125 feet 80 feet 125 feet Individual Minimum Lot Width at Street Line 50 feet 40 feet 45 feet 40 feet 30 feet 40 feet Maximum Building Coverage 10% 15% 15% 15% 20% 15% Maximum Lot Coverage 15% 20% 20% 20% 30% 20% Individual Lot Front Setback 40 feet 40 feet 40 feet 40 feet 25 feet 40 feet Individual Lot Side Setback 20 feet 15 feet 20 feet 15 feet 10 feet 15 feet Individual Lot Rear Setback 50 feet 40 feet 45 feet 40 feet 30 feet 40 feet
+Table 6-1

+Cluster Development Option - Residential Water and Sewage Facility Options Area, Bulk, and Open Space Standards

+Water and Sewage Facility Options Individual Sewage System and Individual On-lot Water Supply Individual Sewage System and Community or Public Water Supply

+Base Density 1 du/2 acres 1 du/2 acres

+Minimum Net Lot Area 1 acre 30,000 square feet

+Minimum Tract Open Space 45% 55%

+Minimum Lot Width at Building Line 150 feet 125 feet

+Minimum Lot Width at Street Line 50 feet 40 feet

+Maximum Building Coverage 10% 15%

+Maximum Lot Coverage 15% 20%

+Individual Lot Front Setback 40 feet 40 feet

+Individual Lot Side Setback 20 feet 15 feet

+Individual Lot Rear Setback 50 feet 40 feet

+Maximum Building Height 35 feet or 3 stories, whichever is less 35 feet or 3 stories, whichever is less